-Rectal cancer surgery has a long history dating back several centuries.
+Stoma in Rectal Cancer has long been a critical aspect of treatment, especially in the early days of rectal cancer surgery.
 Initially, treatment options were limited to rudimentary procedures with high morbidity and mortality rates.
-However, with advancements in medical science and surgical tech- niques, the management of rectal cancer has evolved significantly.
-One significant development is the sub- stantial reduction in the need for permanent stomas, thanks to innovative approaches and modern technolo- gy.
-In this article, we will explore the history of rectal cancer surgery, the reasons behind the need for stomas, the recent advances that have helped reduce stoma rates, and the advantages of avoiding permanent sto- mas for patients.
+However, with advancements in medical science and surgical techniques, the management of rectal cancer has evolved significantly.
+One significant development is the substantial reduction in the need for permanent stomas, thanks to innovative approaches and modern technology.
+In this article, we will explore the history of rectal cancer surgery, the reasons behind the need for stomas, the recent advances that have helped reduce stoma rates, and the advantages of avoiding permanent stomas for patients.

 History of Rectal Cancer Surgery